esac-ic/esac.nl/readme.md

 ```
 > Make sure you change `site_owner` to your own email address.
 You shouldn't receive any emails here, but better safe than sorry.

-10. Run `nano /etc/mailman3/mailman-hyperkitty.cfg` and paste the following text in the file and then save:
+10. Run `sudo nano /etc/mailman3/mailman-hyperkitty.cfg` and paste the following text in the file and then save:

 ```
 [general]